Power-line communication: Design

 To sectionalize the transmission network and protect against failures, a wave trap is connected in series with the power (transmission) line.
 They consist of one or more sections of resonant circuits, which block the high-frequency carrier waves (24–500 kHz) and let power frequency current (50–60 Hz) pass through.
 Wave traps are used in the switchyards of most power stations to prevent carriers from entering the station equipment.
 Each wave trap has a lightning arrester to protect it from surge voltages.

 A coupling capacitor is used to connect the transmitters and receivers to the high-voltage line.
-This provides a low-impedance path for carrier energy to HV line but blocks the power frequency circuit by being a high-impedance path.
+This provides a low-impedance path for carrier energy to the high-voltage line but blocks the power frequency circuit by being a high-impedance path.
 The coupling capacitor may be part of a capacitor voltage transformer used for voltage measurement.

-Power-line carrier systems have long been a favorite at many utilities because it allows them to reliably move data over an infrastructure that they control.
+Power-line carrier systems have long been a favorite at many utilities because they allow them to reliably move data over an infrastructure that they control.

 A PLC carrier repeating station is a facility at which a PLC signal on a power line is refreshed.
-Therefore the signal is filtered out from the power line, demodulated and modulated on a new carrier frequency, and then injected into the power line again.
+Therefore, the signal is filtered out from the power line, demodulated and modulated on a new carrier frequency, and then injected into the power line again.
 As PLC signals can span long distances (several hundred kilometers), such facilities only exist on very long power lines using PLC equipment.

 Power-line carrier communication

 Power-line carrier communication (PLCC) is mainly used for telecommunication, tele-protection and tele-monitoring between electrical substations through power lines at high voltages, such as 110 kV, 220 kV, 400 kV.

-The modulation generally used in these system is amplitude modulation.
+The modulation generally used in these systems is amplitude modulation.
 The carrier frequency range is used for audio signals, protection and a pilot frequency.
 The pilot frequency is a signal in the audio range that is transmitted continuously for failure detection.

-The voice signal is compressed and filtered into the 300 Hz to 4000 Hz range, and this audio frequency is mixed with the carrier frequency.
+The voice signal is compressed and filtered into the 300 to 4000 Hz range, and this audio frequency is mixed with the carrier frequency.
 The carrier frequency is again filtered, amplified and transmitted.
 The transmission power of these HF carrier frequencies will be in the range of 0 to +32 dbW.
 This range is set according to the distance between substations.

 PLCC can be used for interconnecting private branch exchanges (PBXs).